-• say aloud why you are touching a particular part of the anatomy.
+- have other pupils/colleagues in the vicinity - say aloud why you are touching a particular part of the anatomy.

 Always record very accurately any First Aid used on the Accident Forms available stating which parts of the body were touched.
 If at all possible have this witnessed and signed by another adult.